-There has been an increasing incidence of mental disorders following the financial and energy crises, COVID, Ukraine, and the current economic slowdown.
+There has been an increasing incidence of mental disorders following the financial and energy crises, COVID, Ukraine, and the current cost-of-living crisis.

 Most of these are once-in-a-lifetime external shocks and could easily be blamed for the current mental health malaise but the trend was building already.

 Why?
 Because of our growing reliance on twentieth century observation, "What gets measured gets managed" to motivate people in our organisations.